L o a d i n g

 The International Conference on Environment, Agriculture, Horticulture & Life Sciences (ICEAHLS), organized by the International Association for Innovation and Scientific Research (IAISR), will be held on 04th and 05th June 2026 at AC & RI, Madurai, Tamil Nadu, India under the theme “Science, Innovation and Sustainability for a Better Planet.”

-The International Conference on Environment, Agriculture, Horticulture & Life Sciences (ICEAHLS) aims to foster the dynamic exchange of knowledge, experience, and innovative ideas among researchers, academicians, industry professionals, and policymakers across a broad range of disciplines organized by International Association for Innovation and Scientific Research (IAISR) on 04th and 05th June 2026 at Agricultural College & Research Institute (AC & RI), Madurai, Tamil Nadu, India will serves as a global platform for researchers, practitioners, and policymakers to connect, exchange ideas, and shape a future where science, innovation, and environmental stewardship go hand in hand for the benefit of people and the planet.
+The International Conference on Environment, Agriculture, Horticulture & Life Sciences (ICEAHLS) aims to foster the dynamic exchange of knowledge, experience, and innovative ideas among researchers, academicians, industry professionals, and policymakers across a broad range of disciplines organized by International Association for Innovation and Scientific Research (IAISR) on 04th and 05th June 2026 at Agricultural College & Research Institute (AC & RI), TNAU Madurai, Tamil Nadu, India will serves as a global platform for researchers, practitioners, and policymakers to connect, exchange ideas, and shape a future where science, innovation, and environmental stewardship go hand in hand for the benefit of people and the planet.

 Important Dates